cavo789/vscode_tips/070-extensions/core/git-project-manager/readme.md

 First, you'll need to configure the `gitProjectManager.baseProjectsFolders` setting with the list of directories with your project; let's say `C:\Christophe\Repository`.
 You can mention several folders if you desire to.

-You can also specify a root folder and playing with the `gitProjectManager.maxDepthRecursion` setting, you can defined the recursion (*the higher the number, the slower the system will be to retrieve the list of projects*).
+You can also specify a root folder and playing with the `gitProjectManager.maxDepthRecursion` setting, you can define the recursion (*the higher the number, the slower the system will be to retrieve the list of projects*).

 ```json
 <!-- concat-md::json "./files/settings.json" -->